India–Italy relations: British Raj

+Fascist Italy under Benito Mussolini maintained friendly ties with Indian nationalist leaders Mahatma Gandhi and Subhas Chandra Bose, and Mussolini expressed genuine support for Indian independence during the 1930s and 1940s, though it at first remained sceptical that Bose's efforts would receive significant support from its ally, Nazi Germany.
+In May 1942, Italy advocated for the Tripartite Pact to formally endorse Indian independence, though this was vetoed at the time by Germany.
+Nevertheless, as Bose grew closer to Germany in the 1940s, Italy grew closer to his rival, Indian Muslim leader Mohammad Iqbal Shedai, bringing Italy's India policy in line with its policy of seeking Muslim support in the Middle East.
+Eventually, the Battaglione Azad Hindoustan unit of British Indian prisoners of war was formed under Shedai's leadership, though the soldiers involved were viewed as disloyal by Italian authorities and the unit ultimately mutinied in November 1942.
+In 1943, Italy, Germany and six other Axis states formally recognised the Bose-led Azad Hind as the government of India.

-Indian forces played a role in liberating Italy from Nazi control.
+British Indian forces played a role in liberating Italy from Nazi control.
 India contributed the 3rd largest Allied contingent in the Italian campaign after US and British forces.
 The 4th, 8th and 10th Divisions and 43rd Gurkha Infantry Brigade led the advance, notably at the gruelling Battle of Monte Cassino.

 Modern history

 Diplomatic relations between the Republic of India and the Italian Republic were established in 1947.
 Indian Prime Minister Jawaharlal Nehru visited Italy in 1953.
 President Oscar Luigi Scalfaro was the first Italian head of state to visit India in February 1995.
 President Carlo Azeglio Ciampi visited India in February 2005.

 Romano Prodi became the first Italian Prime Minister to visit India in February 2007.
 Indian Prime Minister Manmohan Singh visited Italy to attend the 35th G8 summit at L'Aquila in July 2009.
 External Affairs Minister S.M.
 Krishna represented India at the 150th anniversary celebrations of the unification of Italy in Rome In June 2011.

-After some years of tensions due to the case of the two Italian marines accused of killing two fishermen off the coast of Kerala, the two countries revived normal relations thanks to Prime Ministers Paolo Gentiloni and Narendra Modi.
+After some years of tensions due to the 2012 case of the two Italian marines accused of killing two fishermen off the coast of Kerala, the two countries revived normal relations thanks to Prime Ministers Paolo Gentiloni and Narendra Modi.
 The two leaders described Gentiloni's visit in India in 2017 as a "new beginning" and a great opportunity for both countries.

+At the 50th G7 Summit, which was held in Italy in 2024, Italian Prime Minister Giorgia Meloni shared a selfie video of her with Indian Prime Minister Narendra Modi on X and Instagram with the caption "Hi friends, from #Melodi". "#Melodi" being a portmanteau of both their surnames.
+On X, the video has been viewed over 40 million times.